RodrigoBertotti/api-example-firebase-admin-nodejs/README.md

     Firestore doesn't support JavaScript objects with custom prototypes (i.e. objects that were created via the "new" operator).

-To fix this problem, this project has a function called `serializeFS(...)` which accepts an object as param.
+To fix this problem, this project has a function called `serializeFS(object)` which accepts an object as param.

     await db().collection('products').doc().set(serializeFS(new ProductEntity(...)));